dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T892: Social security programs may be ineffective and slow.
+### T892: Social security may be slow and inflexible in response.

 |Support|
 |---|